SovereignShop/plexus/README.md

 ![Branching Example](https://github.com/SovereignShop/scad-paths/blob/main/resources/images/branching-example.png)

-The frame of the branch is just another extrude.
+        The body of the branch is just another extrude.
 Notice the mask is not subtracted from the frame until the full tree is constructed.

 ## Gaps